WomenPlusPlus/deploy-impact-21-kona-b/README.md

 ## ‼️ Problem Statement <a name = "problem_statement"></a>
 The 17 Sustainable Development Goals (SDGs) are the world’s shared plan that includes ending extreme poverty, reducing inequalities, and protecting the planet.
 Achieving the Goals by 2030 will require a lot of effort, determination to learn about what works, and agility to adapt to new information and changing trends.
 Initiatives that generate impact and advance the SDG commitment to “leave no one behind,” should be backed by evidence, practical commitments, and action - something that doesn't happen right now.

 Access to tailored and trustworthy information is essential for individuals in precarious (and often life-threatening) situations.
 However, it is easy to get lost in a bureaucratic maze amongst the numerous support institutions that exist.
-Databases containng information of aid organisations already exist, but the information tends to be uncomplete and dont describe the services provided.
+Databases containing information of aid organisations already exist, but the information tends to be incomplete and fails to describe the services provided.

-The urge to solve this problem is reflected by the increase of people living in precarious situations.
-A main factor of the increase is statelessnes.
+The urgency to solve this problem is reflected by the increase of people living in precarious situations.
+A main factor of this increase is statelessnes.
 A stateless person is someone who is "not considered as a national by any state under the operation of its law" [1](https://en.wikipedia.org/wiki/Statelessness).
-UNHCR estimates that statelesness affects millions of people worldwide, and at least 700.000 are in West and Central Affrica [2](https://data2.unhcr.org/en/situations/statelesswa).
-Being statelessnes is just one of the many reasons that causes people to be in vulnerable situations, being of high importance to provide a tool that eases the search for help.
+UNHCR estimates that statelesness affects millions of people worldwide, and at least 700.000 are in West and Central Africa [2](https://data2.unhcr.org/en/situations/statelesswa).
+Being stateless is just one of the many reasons that lead people to be in vulnerable situations, rendering it of high importance the provision of a tool that eases peoples' search for help.

 ## :boom: Mission <a name = "mission"></a>